 The classic way to earn money through affiliate links is to write popular blogs that get plenty of readers and have offers directly related to the content.
 Each referral earns a commission.
 Affiliate marketing can generate multiple income streams.

-Sometimes the commissions are good, but realistically, most art-related products and services offer modest commissions.
+Sometimes the commissions are good, but realistically, most art supplies offer modest commissions.
 That’s not a problem, many small commissions soon add up.

 Affiliate opportunities include: